top of page

 Reflections on this Awamori

-• Found this bottle on Awamoristreet.net, an excellent place to find rare bottles and limited releases, I picked up two bottles from Shikina Shuzō and would welcome some more if I come across them.
+• Found this bottle on Awamoristreet.net, an excellent place to find rare bottles and limited releases.
+I picked up two bottles from Shikina Shuzō and would welcome some more if I come across them.
+The site consistently delivers on hard-to-find aged awamori, and this one was no exception.

-• I feel like this would be a good bottle to introduce someone to Awamori with, Shigure 15-year is super smooth and full of everything that makes Awamori so interesting.
+• I feel like this would be a good bottle to introduce someone to awamori with.
+Shigure 15-year is super smooth and full of everything that makes awamori so interesting: rich toasted rice, caramel, vanilla, and that perfect blend of fresh fruitiness with mature earthiness.
+The long aging gives it incredible depth and refinement without any harshness or heaviness—clean, layered, and approachable even for someone new to the category.

 Bottle label and Information